Ohtani bids farewell to Japan fans ahead of Angels adventure

 For five seasons, Ohtani called Sapporo home, playing for the Nippon Ham Fighters.
 He intends to be a starting pitcher and everyday hitter with the Angels.

-Ohtani, the reigning Pacific League MVP, threw one final ceremonial pitch from the Sapporo Dome mound.
+Ohtani, the 2016 Pacific League MVP, threw one final ceremonial pitch from the Sapporo Dome mound.

 He spurned other major league offers to join two-time MVP Mike Trout and slugger Albert Pujols.
 The Angels are coming off their second consecutive losing season and haven’t won a playoff game since 2009.